Charles E. Roberts Stable

-The Charles E. Roberts Stable is a renovated former barn in the Chicago suburb of Oak Park, Illinois, United States.
+The Charles E. Roberts Stable is a renovated former barn in Oak Park, a suburb of Chicago, Illinois, United States.
 The building has a long history of remodeling work including an 1896 transformation by famous American architect Frank Lloyd Wright.

-The stable remodel was commissioned by Charles E. Roberts, a patron of Wright's work, the same year Wright worked on an interior remodel of Roberts' House.
-The building was eventually converted into a residence by Charles E. White, Jr., a Wright-associated architect, sources vary as to when this occurred but the house was moved from its original location to its present site in 1929.
+The stable remodel was commissioned by Charles E. Roberts, a patron of Wright's work, the same year Wright worked on an interior remodel of Roberts's house.
+The building was eventually converted into a residence by Charles E. White, Jr., a Wright-associated architect.
+Sources vary as to when this occurred but the house was moved from its original location to its present site in 1929.
 The home is cast in the Tudor Revival style but still displays the architectural thumbprint of Wright's later work.

 The building is listed as a contributing property to a federally designated U.S. Registered Historic District.

 History

 Charles E. Roberts was an engineer, inventor and important early client of Frank Lloyd Wright.
 Roberts was an influential member of the building committee of Unity Temple in Oak Park.
 For Roberts, Wright also developed the Quadruple Block Plan of 1900–1903.
 Some architectural historians have mistakenly identified Charles E. Roberts as the father of Oak Park Studio architect Isabel Roberts.
-As has been well documented, Isabel's father was James H. Roberts of South Bend, Indiana.
+Isabel's father was James H. Roberts of South Bend, Indiana.

 In 1896 Charles E. Roberts, an established patron of Frank Lloyd Wright, commissioned two jobs by the architect.
 One was the Charles E. Roberts House, for which Wright executed an interior remodel, and the other was the Charles E. Roberts Stable.
 Wright redesigned the structure from an old barn into a garage for Roberts' electric car.
 The building was eventually converted into a residence by architect Charles E. White, Jr., Roberts' son-in-law and an employee in Wright's studio in the years 1903–1905.
 Sources greatly vary on the date of White's conversion.
 The village of Oak Park's landmark nomination form for Wright's other Roberts project, the patron's home, dates White's conversion of the garage into a residence at 1929, the year when the structure was physically moved from its original location to its present location.
 Historian Thomas O'Gorman, while noting the 1929 move, states that the Wright-redesigned barn conversion was altered into a dwelling between 1903 and 1904.
 O'Gorman connects White's remodel to the thorough overhaul the building experienced under Wright's creative control.